-Candid treatment isn’t the cheapest at-home aligner option out there, but they have options that can make those costs a lot more manageable, including FSA payments.
-If your FSA funds are burning a hole in your pocket (or the end of the year is coming up), Candid will accept FSA payment or help you arrange a reimbursement.
-After reading this guide, you’ll be ready to take advantage of those sweet tax-free funds for your at-home teeth straightening treatment.
+One option for spending that money?
+Candid.
+Although it’s not the cheapest clear aligner treatment out there, using an FSA can make the price a whole lot more manageable.
+If your FSA funds are burning a hole in your pocket (or the end of the year is coming up), Candid’s in-person care and intensive remote oversight might be worth dipping in.
+Here’s everything you need to know about using those sweet tax-free funds for your treatment.

 Table of Contents